EveryOneIsGross/MarketAgents/PERsim.md

 # CONTEXT MEMORIES FOR PIPING INTO AGENT PROMPTS

-Depending on the resolution the agents need, we should use indexed search for fast recall of distant memories and can use semantic search if we want agents reflecting further back.
-Embedding will slow us down a lot so maybe just keyword freq search is fine.
-**I'll also think about search more in the morning. **
+Depending on the resolution the agents need, we should use a fast indexed search for fast recall of distant memories.
+Embedding will slow us down a lot so maybe just keyword freq search is p fine. **I'll also think about search more in the morning. **

 # Agent Context Memory:

-1. inner_monologue: reflections on {activity_log} their {stats} and {mood}. reassess {goals}.
+1. inner_monologue: reflections on {activity_log} their {stats} and {mood}. reassess current {goals}.
 2. finance_history: {transaction_history} {account balance} {assets}
 3. social_history: {p2p chats with other agents} {chatroom/messageboard interactions}
 4. activity_log: {sims sequence of their mundane tasks} {recent_actions} {needs_stats} {mood}

-Has four distinct chatlogs, masking some context while emphasising others through prompting.
+Has four distinct memory logs, masking some context while emphasising others through prompting.

 # Financial Observor/and or Environment Context Memory: